-Therefore, when carried properly, the Swagger Field Model Bipod does not cause any discomfort.
+Therefore, when appropriately carried, the Swagger Field Model Bipod does not cause any discomfort.
 Even when I intentionally carried my rifle farther back and partially on my shoulder blade, there was only mild discomfort.
-I suspect when wearing more clothing, there shouldn’t be any discomfort across the shoulder blade.
+I suspect when wearing more cold weather clothing, there should not be any discomfort across the shoulder blade.
 With the sling I use, I can secure the rifle entirely (diagonal) on my back without any pain.
-I've hiked almost 5 miles with my loaded 300 WM without any problem or discomfort.
-I routinely hike up to a mile during most coyote hunts carrying my 13.5 pound varmit rifle.
+I have hiked almost 5 miles with my loaded 300 WM without any problem or discomfort.
+I routinely hike up to a mile during most coyote hunts carrying my 13.5-pound varmint rifle.
 The key is proper rifle carry position.

-The Swagger bipod is extremely stable and provides easier movement to different shooting positions without having to lift it off the ground for minor pointing corrections.
+The Swagger bipod is exceptionally stable and provides more effortless movement to different shooting positions without lifting it off the ground for minor pointing corrections.
 It works just as seen in the videos.

 Update: I have successfully used the Swagger to take coyotes in various terrain conditions.
 I also practice shooting a 4.5-inch diameter target ball out to 400 yards in several shooting positions.
-Never do I have to make any leg length adjustment on any terrain slope during sitting positions.
-If I have to reposition to a different shooting direction, all I have to do is pick up the gun, move, sit it down, aim and shoot.
+After the initial setup, I never have to make any additional leg length adjustment on any terrain slope during sitting positions.
+If I have to reposition to a different shooting direction, all I have to do is pick up the gun, move, sit it down, aim, and shoot.

-Update 2: I have switched to the blind/treestand model (Hunter 42) that have legs 41.5 inches long.
+Update 2: I have switched to the blind/tree stand model (Hunter 42) with legs 41.5 inches long.
 There have been few situations when hunting on steep hillsides that the legs on the field model (Hunter 29) were too short.
 The shorter legs were mainly a problem when attempting to shoot a target at a higher elevation on an opposite hillside.
 I had a difficult time obtaining a good stable position due to the angle of the shot.
 The longer legs solved that problem.
 The Hunter 29 is excellent for relatively flat land or if you will only be shooting downhill.